 Naturally, any practical dental office wants to avoid this kind of drama and potential legal trouble, which means being smart about not only how, where and with whom you lease but also the precise terms of the commercial lease itself.

 Today, we're diving headfirst into how a commercial lease works for your dental office and how to make 100% certain (or as close as any real-world scenario can get) that you avoid any lease-related issues.

 The most important thing to understand about your dental office lease is that it is governed by contract law.
 Whatever the two parties write down and sign, within what is allowed by state and federal law, is legally binding.
 The duties, responsibilities, costs, and limitations defined for either party must then be adhered to until the end of the lease.

-If either your dental business or your landlord should fail to uphold an aspect of the agreement, that is a breach of contract.
+If either your dental practice or your landlord should fail to uphold an aspect of the agreement, that is a breach of contract.
 To prove that there has been a breach of contract, the breach-claiming party must show that:

 - The contract existed and was signed in the first place

 - The exact obligations defined in the contract

 - The exact details of the breach